dmarx/obsidian_vault/Multiplicitous Self.md

 studies on memory, decision-making, and consciousness show that these processes are not monolithic but involve complex interactions between different brain regions, supporting the idea of a [[Multiplicitous Self]]

 The concept of a "Multiplicitous Self," supported by studies on memory, decision-making, and consciousness, is grounded in the understanding that these cognitive processes are distributed across various regions of the brain, reflecting a complex and dynamic interplay rather than a singular, unified mechanism.
-This neuroscientific perspective has profound implications for our conceptualization of self and identity, reinforcing the idea that personal identity is multifaceted and dynamically constructed.
+This [[Neuroscience|neuroscientific]] perspective has profound implications for our conceptualization of self and identity, reinforcing the idea that [[Personal Identity]] is multifaceted and dynamically constructed.
 Here's how these studies contribute to the notion:

 ### Memory and the Self